 If you wish to raise a complaint on how I have handled your personal data, you can contact me to have the matter investigated.
 If you are not satisfied with my response or believe I am processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office at https://ico.org.uk/.

 5. Useful software

-If you want to keep yourself informed of what trackers and cookies a website uses or if you wish to prevent your browsing from allowing these systems, a good starting place is to install the Ghostery browser extension.
-This extension helps you to manage website trackers for a cleaner, faster, safer experience.
+If you want to keep yourself informed of what trackers and cookies a website uses or if you wish to prevent your browsing from allowing these systems, a good starting place is to install the Ghostery or Privacy Badger browser extension.
+These extensions help you to manage website trackers for a cleaner, faster, safer experience.